 Undertaking a TPRM program requires an organisation to set the rules of third-party engagement.
-These should take account of its overall governance framework and tolerance level for risk, its data security and privacy policies, and any other factors considered relevant.
+These should take account of its third party risk management plociy, overall governance framework and tolerance level for risk, its data security and privacy policies, and any other factors considered relevant.

 At a high level, management of third-party risk has the following elements:

 1. Prior to establishing a contractual relationship with a potential third-party, conduct an initial due diligence exercise to:

 - check if it is adequately prepared for dealing with those risks

 - include the third-party engagement rules, as well as auditing requirements, in all third-party contracts

 - develop a plan for responding to any failures by the third-party to effectively deal with the occurrence of risks likely to have material consequences for the organisation

 - record details of any organisational data that the third-party will be sent or able to access, its level of sensitivity, where it will reside once received or accessed, who it might or will be sent on to, and anything else relevant